cose-wg/cose-spec/draft-schaad-cose.md

 ## COSE Key Map Registry

-It is requested that IANA create a new registry entitied "COSE Key Map Registry".
+It is requested that IANA create a new registry entitled "COSE Key Map Registry".

 The columns of the registry are:

+{:br}
 name
 : This is a descriptive name that enables easier reference to the item.
 It is not used in the encoding.